eosc-life-workshop/web-service/README.md

 * setup mtu and internal network in docker

 By default docker uses a larger mtu size then OpenStack.
 The internal network 172.17.0.0/16 can interfere with other networks in use.
-To change the mtu size and default network (this can be any private network not already in use) create the file ```/etc/docker/daemon.json``` with permissions 644 and add the following:
+To change the mtu size and default network (this can be any private network not already in use) create the file ```/etc/docker/daemon.json``` with permissions 644.

 ```console
 echo '{